AlignTrue/aligntrue/apps/docs/content/01-guides/03-join-team.md

 aligntrue add remote https://github.com/yourusername/personal-rules --personal
 ```

-Now rules with `scope: personal` can be pushed to your personal repo with `aligntrue remotes push`.
+Now rules with `scope: personal` will push to your personal repo during `aligntrue sync` by default.
+Set `auto: false` if you prefer to push manually with `aligntrue remotes push`.

 See [Rule sharing & privacy](/docs/01-guides/06-rule-sharing-privacy) for complete details on personal rule workflows.